kmfriesen/surfs_up/README.md

-# surfs_up
+# Surfs Up

+## Overview
-Avy likes your analysis, but he wants more information about temperature trends before opening the surf shop.
-Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.
+Avy wants to open a surf and ice cream shop on Oahu.
+However, he's hesitate to do so before knowing more information about temperature trends to make sure that the business would be sustainable year-round.
+Therefore, an analysis of Oahu temperature data was preformed for the months of June and Decemeber.

+## Results

+## Summary

 For this part of the Challenge, write a report that describes the key differences in weather between June and December and two recommendations for further analysis.